 Once you’ve gotten your job offer documents, here are some things to look for and pay attention to…

-If it hasn’t already been communicated to you directly, make sure you check your hiring packet to verbiage defining the position and how you will be paid.
+If it hasn’t already been communicated to you directly, make sure you check your hiring packet for verbiage defining the position and how you will be paid.
 The most common types of pay structures are hourly, salary, and contract work.

 Hourly is exactly as it sounds, you’ll log your hours at work and be paid a set amount per hour for the time worked.
-Full time hourly positions will also pay you overtime if you work more than 40 hours a week as dictated by the Fair Labor Standards Act.
+Full-time hourly positions will also pay you overtime if you work more than 40 hours a week, as dictated by the Fair Labor Standards Act.
 Overtime pay is at minimum 1.5x your base hourly pay for every hour of overtime.
 In cases when your job may have project crunch (think the video games industry), this can be ideal.
 As a full time employee (defined generally as working 36 to 40 hours a week), you must be offered full benefits from your company by law.

 Salaried jobs are also straightforward.
 You are offered a fixed amount of money (pre-tax) that you will likely be paid in bimonthly checks throughout the year.
-The benefit of this structure is knowing you will get the same paycheck regardless of lost time due to a project falling through, illness, time off, etc. The biggest downside is that you are considered an “exempt employee” and your company is under no obligation to pay you overtime for work over 40 hours a week.
-As a full time employee, you must be offered full benefits by the company.
+The benefit of this structure is knowing you will get the same paycheck regardless of lost time due to a project falling through, illness, time off, etc. The biggest downside is that you are considered an “exempt employee,” and your company is under no obligation to pay you overtime for work over 40 hours a week.
+As a full-time employee, you must be offered full benefits by the company.

-If you’re being hired on as an independent contractor, you should be aware that you do not have the same legal rights as full time employees.
+If you’re being hired on as an independent contractor, you should be aware that you do not have the same legal rights as full-time employees.
 To summarize easily: